Buravchik/multi-pbn/README.md

 - caddy: Static file serving and automatic HTTPS (on-demand TLS)
 - ask: Lightweight approval endpoint that authorizes certificates only when `sites/<domain>/` exists

-## Hardening
+## Security

-This stack runs a hardened single Caddy container:
+This stack runs a production-ready Caddy container with:

-- Read-only root filesystem
-- Drops all Linux capabilities except `NET_BIND_SERVICE`
-- `no-new-privileges` enabled
-- Runs as non-root user `1000:1000`
+- Security headers (HSTS, CSP, X-Frame-Options, etc.)
+- Resource limits to prevent resource exhaustion
+- Health checks for service monitoring
-- `sites/` is mounted read-only; only `/data` and `/config` are writable volumes for Caddy state
+- `sites/` mounted read-only; only `/data` and `/config` are writable for Caddy state
-- Tmpfs for `/tmp` and `/run`

-If you need file uploads or dynamic writes, use a separate writable volume/path per requirement.
+For additional hardening, you can add container security options to `compose.yml` as needed.

 ## Per-site tweaks